-The following issues and concerns have been identified by Service managers relating to the services they provide.
-The service area concerns have been aligned to an asset class to assist with future asset management planning and decision making.
+The following issues and concerns have been identified by Service Managers relating to the services they provide.
+These areas concern have been aligned to Waste to assist with future asset management planning and decision making.

 - Changing legislation is impacting on resourcing and infrastructure requirements (ultimately the cost of the service). - Improvements in IT to manage material flows and improve reporting at Transfer Stations will be required in the short term. - The community are becoming better educated and more aware and concerned about the environmental impacts of their lifestyle choices, this will influence the service types and frequencies required. - The waste and resource recovery sector is in a period of significant change as governments and the community change their expectations of materials management.
-There are low levels of understanding at State level around the impact of changes and the differences between rural and metropolitan councils. - The mandated use of recycled products as part of Government Policy will drive product and business opportunities. - Recycling hub potential.
+There are low levels of understanding at State level around the impact of changes and the differences between rural and metropolitan councils.